 So, let me tell you a typical story in my life:

-Driving along a narrow street – many streets in Sarasota have “traffic calming” features like lovely mini-garden medians bisecting their centera & narrowing the driving area already pinched by oblique parking patterns, or “rotaries,” or speed tables, I noticed my seat was sitting too closely to the pedals.
+I noticed my seat seemed awfully close to the pedals.
 I decided to disobey Rule Number One in the driving manual – the one saying Never adjust your seat while you’re driving.
 I contorted my left arm to brush the top of the adjuster which released with the immediacy of a greased trapdoor in a haunted house.

 If I had done my chart properly, would this have shown up in the Daily Predictions?
 Does Human Design DO daily predictions?
 Not sure on either count.
+(Found out later, yes, an ephemeris comes with the basics.)

 This is the kind of event that adds reasonable doubt to the thought that any system is going to help me at this point.